Recent Searches

 1. Students should explain the relationship of their submitted work to their education or research interests in general.

 2. All entries must be original works created or finished within the past 12 months.
 Plagiarism and other breaches of academic integrity will result in disqualification.
-The use of AI technology may be acceptable, but the submission must disclose this and describe the tools and methods.
+The use of AI technology may be acceptable, but the applicant must disclose this and describe the tools and methods in their submission.

 3. All written entries arelimited to 25 pages.
 Students may choose portions of their theses to submit, in which case a summary and/or outline of the remainder of the document would be appropriate.
 Students should explore the accepted publication standards in their discipline.